Wealth management: Life goals

-As awareness of wealth management has become more common, some companies have shifted towards a model which asks clients about life goals, working environments, and spending patterns as a way to increase communication.
+As awareness of wealth management has become more common, some companies have shifted towards a model that asks clients about life goals, working environments, and spending patterns as a way to increase communication.
 The industry-recognized wealth management was more than an investment advisory discipline.

-In 2015, United Capital rebranded their wealth management services using the term "financial life management", which, according to the company, was intended to more clearly define the difference between wealth management companies and more affordable brokerage firms.
+In 2015, United Capital rebranded its wealth management services as "financial life management", which, according to the company, was intended to more clearly distinguish wealth management companies from more affordable brokerage firms.
 The same year Merrill Lynch began a program, Merrill Lynch Clear, which asks investors to describe life goals, and includes an educational program for clients' children.
 For clients looking to leverage their wealth for the sake of achieving philanthropical and charitable goals, social finance investments may be included.